 Curriculum

-The Joint MS Degree program is designed to be rigorous yet flexible, providing opportunities for students to pursue the depth and breadth they desire to meet their academic interests and professional goals.
-The Joint MS curriculum listed below is for students matriculating into the E-IPER Joint and Dual MS program in Spring 2022 and later.
+The Joint and Dual MS Degree program is designed to be rigorous yet flexible, providing opportunities for students to pursue the breadth and depth they desire to meet their academic interests and professional goals.
+The E-IPER curriculum in the joint and dual degrees focuses on the environment and resources in the sciences, engineering and technology.

 Degree Requirements